 Optional adjunctive adverbs are usually subcategorised in five different ways depending upon the meaning they express.
 As the following table shows, there are adverbs of degree, frequency, manner, place and time:

-While this is easily the most common category of adverb used in general English settings, they are far less common in academic language (as Lesson 3 will explain).
+While this is easily the most common category of adverb used in general English settings, they are far less common in academic language (as Chapter 3 will explain).